vidarr/ringbuffer/readme.md

 Secondly, there is the need for in-detail documentation for each function.
 In the next paragraphs, I am restrict myself to this in-detail documentation.

-However, a just-as-well established pattern is that code won't get documented at all, has been documented but then changed without the old, then wrong documentation still hanging around or is documented in a fake way - just think on the omnipresent javadoc/doxygen docstrings like:
+There is another established pattern: Code won't get documented at all, has been documented but then changed without the old, then wrong documentation still hanging around, or code is documented only formally - just think of the omnipresent javadoc/doxygen docstrings like:

 ```c